+EXHIBIT EXHIBIT

+JUSTMENTS REQUEST FORM)

 Please print:

-Name I Date -

-Address

-Telephone Another phone v where you ca an be i reached

-During the hours of
+Name: Date:

+Address:

+Telephone: Secondary Phone:

+Best time to be reached:

-E-mail address
+E-mail address:

-I wish to request a grade ch ange for:
+I wish to request a grade change for:

 Name of student:

 Student school identification if any:

-Name of school ((department), program, or class in which the grade was given:
+Name of school (department), program, or o class in which the grade was given:

-What was the grade given for (course, test or assignment) ?
+What was the grade given for (course, test of or assignment)?

 Specify the problem as you see it.
-Describe any attempts you have made to solve the problem.
-Be sure to note relevant dates, times, and places.
+Describ problem.
+Be sure to note relevant dates, time e any attempts you have made to solve the les, and places.

-If you believes the item:
+If you believe the item:

 - Is inaccurate explain why.

 - Is misleading explain why.

-- Violates the students rights explain why.
+- Violates the student's rights explain why.

-• Resulted from the teacher failing to reasonably follow the guidelines in the school grading system explain why.
+- Resulted from the teacher failing to reasonably follow the guidelines in the school grading system explain why.